RyanEdwards1/Tasks/Life Cycles.md

 ## Prototyping

-#### prototyping refers to the creating of software applications at early stages of development, for example, incomplete versions of the software program being developed.
+#### Prototyping refers to the creating of software applications at early stages of development, for example, incomplete versions of the software program being developed.
 It is an activity that can occur in software development.
 It used to visualize some component of the software to limit the gap of misunderstanding the customer requirements by the development team.
 This also will reduce the iterations may occur in waterfall approach and hard to be implemented due to the inflexibility of the waterfall approach.
 So, when the final prototype is developed, the requirement is considered to be frozen

 ### Advantages